callforcoders/org/README.md

 # Overview

+*Technology is the most powerful equalizer of our time, providing access to data, knowledge, and above all, connections.
+By harnessing the power of coding skills and technology to support missions for good, our community is building a brighter future.*

+<strong>Our Roots</strong>

+The inspiration for Call for Coders arose more than five years ago from the desire of then-former Google Campus Tel Aviv Mentor and Startup Advisor Yael Rozencwajg to develop coding activities for the Israeli ecosystem’s teenagers and support women in their journey to becoming developers.

 # Programs
 *To make sure the next generation of developers includes underserved communities, we partner with tech organizations to create great programs:*